 There are clear implications of ISC for powered prosthetics.
-Due to the phase-based parameterization, the existing controllers used by ankle-knee prostheses implicitly impose a \textit{coupling} between joints, whether in joint angles, joint torques, or even joint level impedance.
+Due to the phase-based parameterization, existing controllers used by ankle-knee prostheses implicitly impose a \textit{coupling} between joints, whether in joint angles, joint torques, or even joint level impedance.
 Even in a decoupled control architecture, when parameterizing both joint-level knee and ankle controllers by a single phase variable their references do not change independently.
 This approach originated from bipedal robot control methods (see \cite{westervelt_feedback_2018}), and has been implemented in experimental powered prosthetic devices for multiple locomotion tasks \cite{gregg_virtual_2014,t_kevin_best_phase-variable_2021,t_kevin_best_data-driven_2023,cortino_data-driven_2024,gehlhar_control_2022}.
-In \cite{sullivan_unified_2025} an alternate control based on adaptive control method was presented that explicitly couples the joint controllers (without the use of a phase variable) with position and torque synergies between joints.
-Thus, current control methods of powered prostheses aim at achieving a coordinated gait, without explicitly considering ISC.
+Alternatively, in \cite{sullivan_unified_2025} an adaptive-control based method was presented that explicitly couples the joint controllers (without a phase variable) with position and torque synergies between joints, and in \cite{kellyTaskSpaceControl2025} a task space controller was demonstrated to coordinate a user with a powered ankle prosthesis.
+Thus, existing controllers for powered prostheses aim at achieving coordinated gait, without explicitly considering ISC.